raspberrypilearning/space-talk/en/step_7.md

 ```

-Tera’s personality is your choice, there’s no correct answer.
+Tera's personality is your choice, there's no correct answer.

 --- save ---